COVID-19 accelerates five key trends shaping Chinese economy: McKinsey report

-WASHINGTON, May 7 (Xinhua) -- As a result of the onset of the COVID-19 crisis, five trends shaping the Chinese economy have been accelerated, or "fast-forwarded," a recent report from McKinsey & Company has said.
+WASHINGTON, May 8 (Xinhua) -- As a result of the onset of the COVID-19 crisis, five trends shaping the Chinese economy have been accelerated, or "fast-forwarded," a recent report from McKinsey &Company has said.

 The first trend is digitization, with digital tools becoming increasingly popular solutions, expanding from business-to-consumer (B2C) to business-to-business (B2B), according to the report released Wednesday.